delventhalz/browser-hash/README.md

 - A Promise that resolves to the specified hash, formatted as a `Uint8Array`.

-Similar to `browserHash`, but skips converting the digest to a hex string, instead returning a `Uint8Array` directly.
+Identical to the default `browserHash` function, but skips converting the digest to a hex string, instead returning a `Uint8Array` directly.
 Useful if you want to do further binary operations on the digest.

 ## Compatibility